libnifalcon/libnifalcon/README.txt

 == Credits ==

-libnifalcon is written by Kyle Machulis
+libnifalcon is maintained by Kyle Machulis
 More information at Nonpolynomial Labs - http://www.nonpolynomial.com

 Kinematics development by Kevin Ouellet and Alastair Barrow